coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 you mentally attach yourself to the underlying fabric of the plane.
 Thus, you could conceivably anchor yourself in midair.
 Any creature attempting to physically move you must succeed on an opposed Strength check, and you gain a +20 bonus on the check.
-You can't voluntarily move to a new location unless you stop concentrating, which ends the power.
+You can’t voluntarily move to a new location unless you stop concentrating, which ends the power.

-You cannot apply your Dexterity bonus to Armor Class; however, your anchored body gains damage reduction 15/--.
+You cannot apply your Dexterity bonus to Armor Class; however, your anchored body gains damage reduction 15/–.

 You cannot make physical attacks or perform any other large-scale movements (you can make smallscale movements, such as breathing, turning